Gaming Act 1845: Section 17 – Cheating at play

-This section created an offence.
+Section 17 of the act created an offence.
 At the time of its repeal this section read:

 The words of enactment at the start were repealed by the Statute Law Revision Act 1891.

 The words in square brackets were substituted for the words "be deemed guilty of obtaining such money or valuable thing from such other person by a false pretence, with intent to cheat or defraud such person of the same, and, being convicted thereof, shall be punished accordingly" by sections 33(2) and 36(3) of, and Part III of Schedule 2 to, the Theft Act 1968.

 Two hundred pounds

 Section 32(2) of the Magistrates' Courts Act 1980 provided that the reference to two hundred pounds was to be construed as a reference to the prescribed sum.